imoutsatsos/uno-choice-plugin/README.md

 ### Version 2.5.7 (2021/??/??)

 1. [JENKINS-63983](https://issues.jenkins.io/browse/JENKINS-63983): Active Choice Plugin - Annotation Grapes cannot be used in the sandbox (thanks to @rafeeqpv)
+2. [JENKINS-66411](https://issues.jenkins.io/browse/JENKINS-66411): Add checkbox to enable/disable Scriptler scripts, and remove duplicated Scriptler code (use a property in Jelly).

 ### Version 2.5.6 (2021/03/25)